1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 priest icon Roman Catholic Clergy

-Clergy were the Illuminati of the Roman Catholic Church and had immense power, wealth and influence.
-Their power rivaled, often exceeded, the nobility in political and military might.
+Clergy, the Illuminati of the Roman Catholic Church, wielded immense power, wealth, and influence, rivaling or exceeding the nobility in political and military might.
 The Papal States, ruled by the Pope, controlled most of Italy and parts of France from the eighth to nineteenth centuries.

-Education in much of Europe centered around the Catholic Church.
-Most people outside of the clergy, including nobility, were illiterate.
-Thus, historical records of this era are primarily from Church archives.
-The lone exception is Medieval Spain.
+Education in Europe was primarily centered around the Catholic Church, with aspiring clergy the primary recipients of this education.
+Outside the Church, the majority of people, including the nobility, were illiterate.
+Consequently, historical records from this era are predominantly found in Church archives, with the exception of Medieval Spain.

 Christ in Majesty | Beatus of Fernando and Sancha, c.
 1047 | Biblioteca Nacional